andycranston/scppass/README.md

 (*) NOTE: `notmypassword` is not a password I have ever used!!!
 It is here purely for this documentation.

-(**) NEVER do this on anything but a demonstration environment.
-There are two obvious reasons why.
+(**) NEVER do this on anything except for a demonstration environment.
+Here are two reasons why.
 One, someone might be looking over your shoulder and see the password.
 Two, most `bash` like shells store each typed command in a history file which could be read by other users with elevated priviledges (e.g. anyone who can `sudo` to get `root` access).

 A better way to set environment variables like `SCPPASS` to passwords is to use my utility called `setpw` - see:

 [Set Windows/UNIX/Linux environment variables with a password but keep the password hidden](https://github.com/andycranston/setpw)

-Now that the `SCPPASS` environment variable has been set you can use `scppass` to copy a file from a remote system like this:
+Now that the `SCPPASS` environment variable has been set you can use the `scppass` expect script to copy a file from a remote system like this:

 ```
 scppass andyc@nserv:/home/andyc/myfile myfile